-To transfer equipment from truck to storage site, refer to Rigging And Handling on page 9
+To transfer equipment from truck to storage site, refer to rigging details in figure and section on equipment rigging for proper handling

-If a forklift is used, lift only from heavy end of skid.
+CAUTION: If a forklift is used, lift only from heavy end of skid.

-- Do not stack unit modules or accessories during storage.
-Stacking can cause damage or deformation. - 2.
-If equipment is to be stored for more than two weeks prior to installation, observe the following precautions: - a.
+- A. Do not stack unit modules or accessories during storage.
+Stacking can cause damage or deformation. - B. If equipment is to be stored for more than two weeks prior to installation, observe the following precautions: - 1.
 Choose a dry storage site that is reasonably level and sturdy to prevent undue stress or permanent damage to the equipment structure or components.
 Do not store equipment on vibrating surface.
 Damage to stationary bearings can occur.
 Set equipment off ground if in moisture prone areas.